 This can imply suspending the onboard operations schedule and currently active onboard operations procedures.

-A failure in the performance of an autonomous recovery action shall be followed by an action to ensure the safety of the spacecraft, subsystem or payload.

-In some cases, predefined retries are implemented in the system (e.g. for protocol handling).

-Where FDIR functions trigger an autonomous recovery to redundant units, the capability shall be provided to independently specify by telecommand the units to be monitored (for failure detection) and the combination of units to be selected for the recovery activities (from the available combinations).

-Fault management level F1

-The safety of the space segment and its subfunctions shall be ensured for a predefined period <AUT_DUR_FAIL> in the presence of a single onboard failure and in the absence of ground segment intervention.
+The safety of the spacecraft, subsystem or payload shall be guaranteed even in case of a failure in the performance of any autonomous recovery action

-After detection of an onboard failure that threatens space segment safety, the Level F1 fault management functions shall trigger reconfiguration activities leading to an onboard safe state.
+The end configuration of the spacecraft as set up by the FDIR function in response to the triggering of a failure monitor shall be deterministic.

+Fault management

+When enabled, Safe Mode shall guarantee the achievement of a stable safe condition from any possible initial condition.

+Safe Mode has an autonomy time without ground contact of at least <SURV_TIME>.

 The spacecraft shall enter a safe state if any hazard exists that affects spacecraft or payload health or mission objectives.

-The spacecraft shall not enter survival mode if no hazard exists that affects spacecraft or payload health or mission objectives.
+The spacecraft shall only enter safe or survival mode if a vital or spacecraft-level critical function is affected.

-In particular, this implies a robustness of the implementation of the hierarchical FDIR to cope with minor errors (e.g. operational errors resulting from a single telecommand issued in the wrong context) without causing entry into survival mode.
+In particular, this implies a robustness of the implementation of the hierarchical FDIR to cope with minor errors without causing entry into safe or survival mode.

-Recovery from survival mode shall be undertaken under ground control.
+Recovery from safe mode shall be undertaken under ground control.